 The school takes its role in the promotion of pupil wellbeing seriously.
 Staff endeavour to make themselves approachable and to provide caring, sensitive support for pupils in a variety of ways.
 Staff may be approached for help on an individual basis, offering a listening ear and, where appropriate, information and advice.
-In addition the school offers nurture provision (through day to day support, lunchtime nurture club and The Hub) and the PSHE lead and SENCO has had Mental Health First Aid training.
-The school also employs a Family Support Worker who can provide extra support for pupils and parents.
+In addition, the school offers nurture provision (through day to day support, Thrive and The Lighthouse) and the Wellbeing lead and SENCo/Assistant Head both have had Mental Health First Aid training.
+The Senco/Assistant Head has also completed her Mental Health Lead Training.
+The school employs a Family Support Worker who can provide extra support for pupils and parents.
 Where appropriate, pupils are referred to the school nurse and/or outside helping agencies such as TIC.
 The school will keep up to date with the development of local services and national help lines for young people and form working relationships with local agencies that are relevant to pupil needs.